Carl Gustaf Tessin: Life

-Count

 On the division of the spoil of patronage he chose for himself the post of ambassador extraordinary at Paris, and from 1739 to 1742 delighted Versailles with his brilliant qualities of grand seigneur, at the same time renewing the traditional alliance between France and Sweden which had been interrupted for more than sixty years.
 His political ability, however, was by no means commensurate with his splendid social qualities.
 It was his sanguine credulity which committed the Hats to their rash and unconsidered war with Russia in 1741–42, though in fairness it must be added that Tessin helped them out of their difficulties again by his adroitness as party leader and his stirring eloquence.
 He gained his seat in the senate as a reward for his services on this occasion.
 In 1743 Tessin attempted to reconcile the long outstanding differences between Sweden and Denmark in a special mission to Copenhagen.

 In 1744 he was sent at the head of an extraordinary embassade to Berlin to escort to Stockholm Frederick the Great's sister, Louisa Ulrika, the chosen bride of the Swedish crown prince, Adolphus Frederick.
-As överhovmarskalk of the young court, Tessin speedily captivated the royal pair.
+As a member of the young court, Tessin speedily captivated the royal pair.
 He also succeeded in extricating the crown prince from the influence of the Russian Empress Elizabeth of Russia, to whom Adolphus Frederick owed his throne when he became king of Sweden in 1751, thereby essentially contributing to the maintenance of the independence of Sweden.

 He was elected a member of the Royal Swedish Academy of Sciences in 1741.
 From 1746 to 1752 Tessin was president of the chancellery, as the Swedish prime minister was called in those days.
 His system aimed at a rapprochement with Denmark with the view of counterbalancing the influence of Russia in the north.
 It was a dignified and prudent policy, but his endeavour to consolidate it by promoting a matrimonial alliance between the two courts alienated the Swedish crown prince, who, as a Holsteiner, nourished an ineradicable hatred of everything Danish.
 As, moreover, on the accession of Adolphus Frederick in 1751, Tessin refused to countenance any extension of the royal prerogative, the rupture between him and the court became final.
 On the occasion of the coronation (1752) he resigned the premiership, and in 1754 the governorship of the young crown prince Gustavus also, spending the rest of his days at his estate at Åkerö Manor, where he died.

 He was given the L’Ordre de l’Harmonie.